 Digital nomad accommodation in Australia is designed for the working traveller.
-Here are 8 amazing Australian hostels and hotels down under with a focus on high-speed internet, in-house coworking spaces, or in-room desk space with extra charging outlets.
-Don’t work from a wonky bar stool again!
+Here are 8 Australian hostels and hotel with a focus on high-speed internet, in-house coworking spaces, or in-room desk space with extra charging outlets.
+Don’t work from a wonky bar stool again.

 Why Digital Nomad Accommodation?

 In digital nomad accommodation like a coworking-focused hostel or hotel, you know that you will have both a quiet workspace and be surrounded by like-minded folk to network with or chat with at the end of the day.

 As a full-time digital nomad for the last three years, I know that there is nothing worse than trying to finish your work while sitting on a beanbag in the hallway while a bunch of drunken tourists sing off-key nearby! #truestory